KevinGutowski/Sketch-Updates/Sketch 54 Beta/What's New- Sketch 54 Beta.md

 Setting Global Colors (Be sure to save a copy of your global assets before playing with this!)

-- Default assets can be found here (#TODO gist link)

 ```
 var globalAssets = sketch.globalAssets
 globalAssets.colors = ['#FFFFFF']